Book Review: Clock Dance

 Willa is suddenly plunged into the rituals that make a community and takes pleasure in the most unexpected things.

 This is a bittersweet novel of hope and regret, fulfillment and renewal.
-Clock Dance brings us an everyday life of a woman who decides it’s never too late to change your path.
+Clock Dance brings us the everyday life of a woman who decides it’s never too late to change your path.

 My Review:

 Then she gets this strange phone call.
 She doesn’t even know her son’s ex-girlfriend.
-Yet she she and her husband go to help her out.
-They stay with her nine year old daughter.
+Yet she and her husband go to help her out.
+They stay with her nine-year-old daughter.
 And visit her mother in the hospital until she is allowed to come home.

 About The Author: